Dan Brecher

 If you have questions or if you would like to discuss the matter further, please contact me, Dan Brecher, or the Scarinci Hollenbeck attorney with whom you work, at 201-896-4100.

-The SEC experienced a rare trial loss in an insider-trading case, with the court finding that the agency’s statistical evidence was too speculative...
+212-286-0747 dbrecher@sh-law.comThe Securities and Exchange Commission (SEC) experienced a rare trial loss in an insider-trading case, with the court finding that the agency’s statistical evidence was too speculative.
+At this point, it is unclear whether the decision will impact the SEC’s insider trading enforcement strategy or is simply an outlier.

 According to the SEC’s complaint, defendant Christopher Clark was involved in an insider-trading scheme involving the securities of CEB Inc. (CEB) before CEB and Gartner, Inc. (Gartner) announced on January 5, 2017 that Gartner would acquire CEB for $2.6 billion.
 The SEC alleged that Clark was tipped about the potential merger by his brother-in-law, co-Defendant William Wright, who served as CEB’s corporate controller at the time.
 Based on the information tipped by Wright, Clark allegedly purchased highly speculative, out-of-the-money call options and directed his son to purchase the same options in the son’s account.
 The scheme generated $296,000 in illicit profits, according to the SEC.